Rare Genetic Disorders

 - Skeletal abnormalities including spine abnormalities and joint dislocations

-- Play therapy to help with gross motor development and strengthening
+Physiotherapy can assist children by introducing play therapy to help with gross motor development and strengthening.

 Prader-Willi Syndrome